kxie95/kxie95.github.io/_posts/2020-08-24-receiving-feedback.md

 - Work towards hearing feedback as potentially valuable advice from a fresh perspective (not accusatory)

 4. **Unpack the feedback**
 - Often it's not immediately clear whether feedback is valid and useful.
 Be sure to analyse it.
+For example:
-> Eg. "be more assertive"
+> "Be more assertive"
 - What kind of observations and judgements were made to prompt this feedback?
 - What did the giver expect?
-What are they worried about?
+- What are they worried about?

 5. **Ask for just one thing**
 - Request feedback and direct it - this will less likely trigger you